Monday 23rd September - Wednesday 23rd October 2019

 Growing trees from local seed can have great benefits in restocking areas with trees of local provenance.
-The concept of local provenance suggests that trees that are adapted to the local circumstances and so are likely to flourish and help restore, conserve and beautify local urban and rural spaces.
-Collecting seed and growing trees is also a great way to get children involved and start growing the next generation of tree enthusiasts.
+The concept of local provenance suggests that trees that are adapted to the local circumstances are more likely to flourish and so help restore, conserve and beautify local urban and rural spaces.
+Collecting seeds and growing trees is also a great way to get children involved and start growing the next generation of tree enthusiasts.

 Interested in getting involved?
-You can find all our events on our Near You map.
+You can find events on our Near You map.

-- Don't pick more than you need and don't damage the trees.
+- Don't pick more than you need and do not damage the trees